mrigankpawagi/PBT4Automata/README.md

 # Property Based Testing for Automata

-This repository provides tools to construct finite automata in Python and test them against a given rule for correctness.
+This repository provides tools to construct finite automata and context-free grammars in Python and test them against a given rule for correctness.
 This testing is done using [Hypothesis](https://hypothesis.readthedocs.io/en/latest/index.html), a python library for property-based testing, which also provides a counter-example (often the smallest possible) in case of a mismatch.
 Note that this is not formal verification and cannot guarantee correctness.
-Nonetheless, this is a convenient (and usually sufficiently thorough) way to evaluate automata.
+Nonetheless, this is a convenient (and usually sufficiently thorough) way to evaluate finite automata and context-free grammars.

 ### Dependencies